 A backpack is definitely the best bag for Disney because it allows you enjoy the parks hands-free and carry all the bits you need (below) without needing to think about it.
 If you’re going to be wearing it all day, a rucksack is better for your back than a shoulder bag or a tote bag and you won’t spend all day with it annoyingly slipping off your shoulder either.
 Plus, you are also far less likely to put your bag down and leave it somewhere if you use a backpack for Disney World.
 There will be a lot going on once you get to the park and you don’t want to mislay your belongings during the excitement.

 The other reason that a backpack is the best bag for Disney and the other theme parks is that some attractions require you to place your bag in a locker before riding (examples of this are Hagrid’s Magical Motorbike Adventure at Universal Islands of Adventure and Hollywood Rip Ride Rockit at Universal Studios).
 A compact bag that zips up and is quick and easy to place in the locker will speed up the process.
 The lockers are really small, and oversized tote bags or baskets won’t fit.
-There are currently no rides at Walt Disney World where you are required to use a locker (it’s unlikely you will be able to use a bag on TRON when it opens in 2021) but there are some attractions where you might want to, such as the Kali River Rapids at Animal Kingdom (again) and Splash Mountain, because your stuff will get wet!
+There are currently no rides at Walt Disney World where you are required to use a locker with the exception of TRON but there are some attractions where you might want to, such as the Kali River Rapids at Animal Kingdom (again) because your stuff will get wet!

 The best backpack for Disney World is one that has padded shoulders (as opposed to the cord, string type bags), and is made from a waterproof, easily drying material.
 Go for a backpack with internal pockets for your valuables and some exterior pockets that you can stash things in that you might want to get to easily, like sun cream, your phone or lippie.
 Lastly, a side pocket to store your water bottle is also a good idea.
 We love this cute backpack above for its Minnie Mouse vibes.
 When in Rome and all…